 source of wisdom.
 The Old Testament (OT) may be valuable in pointing to

-Christ and substantiating him as the Messiah, an aspect of very LIMITED
+Jesus and substantiating him as the "the coming one", an aspect of very LIMITED

 value because he can stand on his own.
 Jesus actually doesn't need